EOEPCA/deployment-guide/docs/building-blocks/mlops.md

 1. **Log into GitLab**

+    !!! note
-    > These steps assume that the `eoepcauser` test user was created in the earlier IAM setup steps, and that the Gitlab instance has been integrated with Keycloak via OIDC.
+        These steps assume that the `eoepcauser` test user was created in the earlier IAM setup steps, and that the Gitlab instance has been integrated with Keycloak via OIDC.

     * Open the Gitlab UI - `https://gitlab.${INGRESS_HOST}/`
     * Select to `Sign in with EOEPCA` (Sign out of `root` user if necessary)